 FGG is different from familial DNA searching.
 Familial DNA searching is the process of running additional CODIS searches in pursuit of biological relatives; this uses STR profiles containing 13-20 markers.6 FGG uses SNP profiles, which contain thousands of individual markers that recombine as "blocks" in predictive ways between generations.
 These SNP blocks can be referenced against private genealogy databases to identify both close and distantly related individuals.
-According to DOJ guidelines, familial DNA searchingin states where this technique is allowed-must have been attempted prior to the use of FGG.8
+FSSPs should consult their local policies and procedures to understand if familial DNA searching needs to be attempted prior to use of FGG.

 SNP Sequencing Technique Description Technique is Helpful for Limitations SNP Microarray A specific type of DNA microarray used to detect polymorphisms within a population.
-Single-source and high quality sample types Often unsuccessful with degraded samples or samples with a large amount of non- human DNA WGS A technique used to amplify DNA and identify all sequences in a sample genome.
+Single-source and high quality sample types Often unsuccessful with degraded samples or samples with a large amount of non-human DNA WGS A technique used to amplify DNA and identify all sequences in a sample genome.
 Degraded samples Difficult bioinformatics analysis and increased cost Targeted SNP Assay Targeted arrays genotype specific sets of specific SNPs to focus research efforts on only the most biologically meaningful variants.
 Samples with a small amount of DNA, or degraded sample Not compatible with all law enforcement databases